Skip to content

 Learning About Mae Jemison

-Posted in first grade, and holiday
+Posted in holiday

 Last week in the Jackson Library, first graders learned about Mae Jemison from the book, Mae Among the Stars by Roda Ahmed.
 I like how it is a biography written like a narrative for the younger reader.
 It talks about not letting anyone deter you from reaching your goals and dreaming big dreams.
 After the story, the kids put together a little booklet about Mae’d accomplishments (from The Mailbox).
 Follow Roda here! #BlackHistoryMonth